Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 * to have an absolute declaration of what specific versions of all bespoke and upstream projects combined together to form a "release";
 * to own responsibility for the lifecycle of the underlying infrastructure upon which Cloud Foundry would run, including healing activities after infrastructure failures;
-* to own responsibility for pushing out security patches to the base operating systems, the bespoke code, and the upstream dependencies
+* to own responsibility for pushing out security patches to the base operating systems, the bespoke code, and the upstream dependencies;
 * to give developers and SREs the same tool to use thus removing "it works on my machine" scenarios

 The "tool" that implemented this solution is a running server - a BOSH environment - which: